College Factual by our College Data Analytics Team

 Associate Degree Highest Degree Type

-There were approximately 116 nursing students who graduated with this degree at Horry-Georgetown Technical College in the most recent data year.
-Students who graduate with their degree from the nursing program report average early career wages of $56,004.
+There were about 139 nursing students who graduated with this degree at Horry-Georgetown Technical College in the most recent year we have data available.
+Students who graduate with their degree from the nursing program state that they receive average early career earnings of $56,004.

 More information about a degree in nursing from Horry-Georgetown Technical College